Digital Twins, transforming energy management for a more sustainable future

 Challenges in project development

-Finally, the collaboration between the different actors involved in the project – company, university and doctoral student – has also involved the need to manage diverse perspectives and coordinate efforts in order to achieve a common goal .
-This interaction has required fluid communication and a shared vision to overcome barriers and take advantage of synergies: “ being an industrial PhD, we have always tried to work bearing in mind that the final application should work in a real system.
-This has increased the complexity compared to other works where perhaps this application is not so immediate ", argues Prieto, highlighting the added value of the practical collaboration between the different actors.
+Finally, the collaboration between the different actors involved in the project – company, university and doctoral student – has also implied the need to manage diverse perspectives and coordinate efforts in order to achieve a common goal .
+This interaction has required fluid communication and a shared vision to overcome barriers and take advantage of synergies: “ being an industrial doctorate, we have always tried to work keeping in mind that the final application should work in a real system.
+This has increased the complexity compared to other works where perhaps this application is not so immediate ”, argues Prieto, highlighting the added value of the practical collaboration between the different actors.

 Despite these challenges, the project team has demonstrated a great capacity for innovation and perseverance, turning these difficulties into opportunities to generate knowledge and advance applied research .
-His experience highlights the importance of multidisciplinary collaboration to overcome the complexities inherent in advanced research projects and to achieve solutions with a real impact on the energy sector.
-According to Castellón, " incorporating the spirit and foundations of university research and study into the company allows us to align ourselves with the reality that is to come", a vision that exemplifies the synergy between academic innovation and business practice.
+Their experience highlights the importance of multidisciplinary collaboration to overcome the complexities inherent in advanced research projects and to achieve solutions with a real impact on the energy sector.
+According to Castellón, “ incorporating the nature and foundations of university research and study into the company allows us to align ourselves with the reality that is to come”, a vision that exemplifies the synergy between academic innovation and business practice.

 Impact of project results

-In the environmental field, the project contributes to sustainability thanks to its ability to promote the use of renewable energies , as well as optimizing its integration into networks means making better use of natural resources and reducing carbon emissions associated with energy production.
+In the environmental field, the project contributes to sustainability thanks to its ability to promote the use of renewable energies , as well as optimizing their integration into networks means making better use of natural resources and reducing carbon emissions associated with energy production.